 Help and documentation (if a user has a hard time interacting with your app, make sure there’s help that’s easily accessible).

 These heuristics serve as principles on which your design should be based.
 Done correctly, these are a recipe for impeccable and validated design.

 Design Validation through Analytics & Benchmarking

-Design drives business.
+The design drives business.
 Therefore, good design should define key product metrics.
-That means that gauging metrics with regards to design changes is how you can estimate if you made a good design decision.
+That means that gauging metrics about design changes is how you can estimate if you made a good design decision.
 However, there’s a downside to using this retrospective method.
 The data takes time to collect.
 Additionally, you’d have to make as few changes as possible to estimate each decision separately, or else you won’t know what works and what doesn’t.

 Benchmarking partially helps overcome the retrospective analysis’ downsides we’ve mentioned.
 Benchmarks are the industry standards for your product metrics.
 If the metrics are on par with the industry average, so is your design.

 Heatmaps are visual representations of how users interact with your product.
-Take a look at a heatmap below.
+Take a look at the heatmap below.
 The redder the area is, the more users click on it.
 Conversely, the bluer it is, the fewer clicks it gets.

-Additionally, there are plenty of plugins for Figma or Sketch that, with the help of AI, predict how users’ attention distributes across the design elements.
+Additionally, there are plenty of plugins for Figma, Sketch, or other UX tools that, with the help of AI, predict how users’ attention distributes across the design elements.
 Luckily, this use case is free and doesn’t take much time.
-This distribution should ideally coincide with the information hierarchy you’re going for.
+This distribution should ideally coincide with the information architecture and hierarchy you’re going for.
 If it doesn’t, you know what to focus on.
-Take a look at a gif below to get a better idea of what we’re talking about.
+Take a look at the gif below to get a better idea of what we’re talking about.

 In a nutshell, A/B testing is creating multiple versions of the same piece of functionality and then seeing whichever one performs best.
 It’s a potent method but takes time for the data to aggregate and needs developers to help you implement the A/B testing.